kjepo/camelog/README.md

 <a name="washerdryer"></a>
 ### Washer/dryer

-<a target="blank" href="https://youtu.be/ZexcRzTvNgs">Video tutorial for washer/dryer</a>
+<a href="https://youtu.be/ZexcRzTvNgs">Video tutorial for washer/dryer</a>

-The following is just a simplified series of steps that tells you how to do a typical 40º wash of cotton clothes.
+The following is just a simplified series of steps that tells you how to do a typical 40ºC wash of cotton clothes.
 For more elaborate programmes, please refer to the more detailed manual for the washing machine in this file.